 Progression of Esophageal Cancer

 The distal esophagus is an important anatomic locus where gastric acid reflux causes several conditions that can lead to esophageal adenocarcinoma (EA), the incidence of which has increased 6-fold in the U.S. since the 1970s.
 The goal of this study is to investigate the microbial factors that contribute to the development of EA.
-From our preliminary analyses, we have identified two different two types of microbiotas in the distal esophagus.
+We identified two different two types of microbiotas in the distal esophagus.

 Working with our collaborator Zhiheng Pei at New York University, we enlarged this study to recruit a few hundred volunteers from whom we obtained samples to investigate the relationships, if any, between the microbiome and disease.
 The microbiome was investigated through 16S rRNA gene sequencing on the 454 pyrosequencing platform, and with metagenomic sequencing with the Illumina platform.